gradio-app/gradio/guides/getting_started.md

 {{ demos["hello_world"] }}

-### The Interface
+### The `Interface` class

 Gradio can wrap almost any Python function with an easy-to-use user interface.
-That function could be anything from a simple tax calculator to a pretrained machine learning model.
+In the example above, we saw a simple text-based function.
+But the function could be anything from a tax calculator to, most commonly, a pretrained machine learning model.

 The core  `Interface`  class is initialized with three parameters: